-During my career as a financial planner, I’ve found that many people are confused about what financial planning really is, leading many to mistakenly think they don’t need financial planning guidance.
+In our experience as a financial planners, we’ve found many people are confused about what financial planning really means.
+This confusion can cause individuals to mistakenly believe they don’t need financial planning guidance.

 - Retirement is so far away, there’s really no way I can plan for it now.